 The duties of convenors are as follows:

-(i) To solicit proposals for their panels and to undertake all necessary organisational initiatives to implement them;
+(i) To solicit proposals for their panels and to undertake all necessary organizational initiatives to implement them;

 (ii) To take responsibility for all correspondence and other contacts with participants, the Programme chair and IPSA Secretariat;

 (iii) To designate a chair for any panel that is not being chaired by the convenor;